 Have you heard about Mormon.org's Christmas campaign yet?
 It's a beautifully inspired challenge.
-In short, it's to #LIGHTtheWORLD with service.
+In short, it's to #LIGHTtheWORLD by following the Savior, Jesus Christ especially through service.
 Kick off this Christmas season by joining in a Worldwide Day of Service on December 1st then continue sharing light by finding ways to serve throughout the rest of the month.
 Every day Mormon.org will share new ideas for how you can be a light through service.

 Don't keep this challenge to yourself though!
 Whether you share this challenge with your family during Family Home Evening, ask your 10 year old Primary class to join you, or hand them out to your entire ward, there is a version of the invitation below that will suit your needs.
 If you would like the image instead of a pdf, you can email me and I'll send it your way.
 I have a transparent version that you print on dark paper as well to save you some ink.

 For added fun attach a birthday candle, battery operated tea light, or glow stick to the invitation.
 I find when I attach something to a handout it is less likely to get crumbled up and stuck at the bottom of a church bag.
 For the two sided invitations you can print and fold in half.

 - Primary- There is a specific list for Primary children- small things that they can do on their own.
 If you attached something extra you can tell your Primary children to use the birthday candle on Christ's birthday or crack the glow stick when they do their first act of service.

 - Youth and Adults- Adults have a different suggested list than the children.
 You will also find a blank one to add your own message instead.
 On the front of the invitation it invites people to head to mormon.org to find out more.